-- 1. In the Content Server interface, select the Workflow tab and expand the States item. - 2.
-Under States, double-click on the state you want to delete. - 3.
-In the "Inspect" form, click the Delete icon.
-A confirmation message appears. - 4.
-Click Delete.
+- 1. In the Workflow tab, expand States and double-click the state you want to delete. - 2.
+In the action bar, click Delete. - 3.
+Content Server displays a warning message. - 4.
+Click Delete State.

 Setting Up the Workflow Processes

 When you create a workflow process, you specify global process information and then you create steps, assigning step actions to them as needed.
 The steps in the process create the flow of the process by linking the states in a specific order.